-Category Archives: High Conflict Divorce
+Category Archives: High Conflict Divorce | Eileen Coen, JD Mediation

 If you’re in the midst of a separation or divorce, you’re probably no stranger to stress — but did you know that the higher conflict your divorce is, the more it puts your health at risk?
 This Psychology Today article is not new — but it offers a useful tool for recognizing hidden stress… Read More »

 The 17-year long divorce proceedings of two law professors in Ohio have been highly publicized in the news recently.
 While their protracted case made headlines, most of us have heard a story or two about a horrible divorce that went on for years – and years.
 Here are some of the issues a couple,… Read More »

 What do conflict coaching and mediation have in common?
-Like mediation, the conflict coaching process is voluntary, confidential and involves a neutral facilitator to address ways to resolve conflict; but divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.
+Like mediation, the conflict coaching process is voluntary, confidential, and involves a neutral facilitator to address ways to resolve conflict; divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.

-Many people begin the divorce mediation process with at least one thing in common: Both parties want their divorce to be cooperative, quick and cost-effective.
+Many people begin the divorce mediation process with at least one thing in common: Both parties want their divorce to be cooperative, quick, and cost-effective.
 That’s what they say at the outset and, I believe, that’s what they truly mean.
 However, once the negotiations begin, well-meaning people can fall into a trap that deepens… Read More »